 The off-roader and the overland traveler are often thought to be the same, but there are important distinctions.
-An off-roader uses his vehicle, usually highly modified and not his daily driver, for recreational purposes and perhaps the odd holiday, where he will venture into the realm of the overlander for a brief time.
-His priority is to test the limitations and endurance of both himself and his vehicle either in designated 4×4 areas or on a round trip to an adventure destination where he will rely on the vehicle to take him to remote places over difficult terrain.
+An off-roader uses their vehicle, usually highly modified and not a daily driver, for recreational purposes and perhaps the odd holiday, where they will venture into the realm of the overlander for a brief time.
+Their priority is to test the limitations and endurance of both themselves and their vehicle either in designated 4×4 areas or on a round trip to an adventure destination where they will rely on the vehicle to take him to remote places over difficult terrain.
 The off-roader has nerves of steel.

 The focus when modifying a vehicle for overlanding should be on comfort and every day usability.
 You want to be dry when it is raining, warm when it is snowing or ice cold, cool in a heat wave, protected from the wind with the ability to store and prepare food under all those conditions, and sleep well at night, safe from bugs and predators-both two and four legged.